Arkisto-Platform/describo/README.md

 Like the MacOS release a developer certificate is required to sign the app but (I think) Windows doesn't stop anyone running an unsigned application.

+Also, you'll need docker installed as the Windows build happens inside a docker container.

 ## Publishing a release

-In order to publish a release you will first need a `Github Personal Access` token in order to push the release to the repo so create one if you don't already have one.
+In order to publish a release you will first need a `Github Personal Access Token` in order to push the release to the repo so create one if you don't already have one.

 Then you can do `./publish.sh`.
 This will:

 -   ask if you want to bump the major, minor, patch numbers
--   build the 3 distributables
--   publish the release to the `releases` page of the repo.
+-   build the 3 distributables and publish each release to the `releases` page of the repository

 Once the release is published you then need to verify the draft and release it from the releases page.